eduardocasino/dos-device-driver/README.md

 	  DEVICE_ATTR     equ     ATTR_EXCALLS or ATTR_QRYIOCTL or ATTR_GENIOCTL or ATTR_HUGE
 	```

-* Implement the functions that your device is supporting and update the `dispatchTable` accordingly.
+* Implement the functions that your device is supporting in template.c and update the `dispatchTable` accordingly.
 Return value is a word (`uint16_t`) with the status code in the higher byte and the error code in the lower one.

 	The available stack space for device drivers is very scarce.
 Restrict the use of automatic variables to simple data types.
 If you want to declare variables inside the scope of a function, make them `static`